Qualcomm unveils Snapdragon 888 Plus 5G Mobile platform

 Qualcomm also announced its second-generation Qualcomm 5G RAN Platform for Small Cells (FSM200xx), the industry’s first 3GPP release 16 5G Open RAN platform.
 It will enable 5G to reach more places around the world.

 The new platform brings major enhancements to RF with its support for all commercial global mmWave and Sub-6 GHz bands, including the new n259 (41 GHz), n258(26 GHz), and FDD bands.
-Building on growing commercial momentum with FSM100xx, this next-generation platform is primed to take powerful mmWave performance to more places, indoors and outdoors and around the globe, while, in parallel, introducing new Sub-6 GHz opportunities with small cell densification in public and private networks, Qualcomm said.
+Building on growing commercial momentum with FSM100xx, this next-generation platform is primed to expand powerful mmWave performance to more places, indoors and outdoors and around the globe, while, in parallel, introducing new Sub-6 GHz opportunities with small cell densification in public and private networks, Qualcomm said.

 The tech will take 5G into homes, airports, stadiums, hospitals, offices, and manufacturing facilities.